|

 Northern Europeans who have been coming for years

-and a few celebrities in the know like a famous
+and a few celebrities in the know who enjoy a quiet

 ouzo and mezedes and a good book at sunset, as